oobabooga/text-generation-webui/FlexGen.md

 the percentage of activations on CPU
 ```

-In my experiments with opt-30b using a RTX 3090 on Linux, I obtained these results:
+In my experiments with opt-30b using a RTX 3090 on Linux, I have obtained these results:

 * `--flexgen --compress-weight --percent 0 100 100 0 100 0`: 0.99 seconds per token.
 * `--flexgen --compress-weight --percent 100 0 100 0 100 0`: 0.765 seconds per token.